javaxcel/javaxcel-core/README.md

-Javaxcel core is interconverter DTO list and excel file with simple usage based annotations.
+Javaxcel core is interconverter for DTO list and excel file with simple usage based annotations.

 <br><br>